sui-potatoes/capy-fighter/journal.md

 Stashing notes and stories around the development of the game.
 It's a semi-secret project, so we're not sharing the details with the world yet.
 But we're sharing the journey.

+## 09 August 2023

+The dopamine rush from solving the formula mystery was so strong that I couldn't stop myself from implementing the solution in Move.
+Even though I am completely tired and can't really do anything; multiple takes, 10 minutes is the max I can do per one attempt.
+But I did it.
+We now have a working solution for the pokemon algorithm in Move.

+Originally we planned to use `u8` as the type for everything, but now I think that having `u64` and upscale the values to keep precision is a better idea.
+We can always downscale the values to `u8` when we need to, but we can't upscale them back.

+There's more to the algorithm than just the damage calculation, but I think we can leave it for later.
+The damage calculation is the most important part, and we can get back to STAB (Same Type Attack Bonus) and other things later - building a matrix of type effectiveness is a challenge, but it would help to first settle on the moves we want to use for Capys.

+...and we still haven't figured what to do with bullsharks.

+- Damir

 ## 08 August 2023

 Had my last wisdom tooth removed (the last one was removed a week ago), and got an infection.
 Or at least my body started to react and fight something by giving me a fever, heavy head and a sore throat.